-Thanks to Solo Speak, this April, Lawrence Howard returned to the Cascades Theatrical Company in Bend, Oregon to tell a new story about Ernest Shackleton and the 1914 Trans-Antarctic Expedition.
+Thanks to Solo Speak, in April, 2016, Lawrence Howard returned to the Cascades Theatrical Company in Bend, Oregon to tell a new story about Ernest Shackleton and the 1914 Trans-Antarctic Expedition.
 This show premiered at Fertile Ground, Portland’s City-Wide Theater Festival.
 Going back to the roots of the Armchair Adventurer series, for the first time ever Howard will tell the harrowing story of the Ross Sea Party — those valiant men on the other side of the continent who gave everything they had to lay down the caches of food and fuel along the route — caches that, as it turned out, Shackleton never used.
 This is a story that speaks to something very deep within the human psyche.
 It’s a story of the indomitable power of the human spirit.